atolab/zenoh-web/content/docs/migration_1.0/Rust.md

 ### Serialization

-Zenoh does provide serialization for convenience as an extension in `zenoh-ext`.
+Zenoh does provide serialization for convenience as an extension in the `zenoh-ext` crate.
 Serialization is implemented for a bunch of standard types like integers, floats, `Vec`, `HashMap`, etc. and is used through functions `z_serialize`/`z_deserialize`.

 ```rust
 let input: Vec<f32> = vec![0.0, 1.5, 42.0];